 In 2005, Conservation Halton implemented the Long-Term Environmental Monitoring Program (LEMP).
 Monitoring provides important information on the health of our environment at a specific point in time, and when monitoring is continued over the long-term, we are able to observe trends.
 This program provides a comprehensive understanding of environmental health over an extended period of time and ensures that monitoring is completed with consistency.

 Here at Conservation Halton, monitoring is completed in a five-year cycle.
 Each year, ecologists focus on a different grouping of watershed areas, which are monitored every year, two years or five years, depending on what is monitored in each area.
 At the end of the five-year cycle, Conservation Halton completes the “Watershed Report Card,” which uses the same standardized metrics as other conservation authorities throughout Ontario.

 The Watershed Report Card and other monitoring results are shared with the public using interactive “story maps” that outline the location of each monitoring station, the monitoring results from each station and trends that are observed from those monitoring results.

 “Biodiversity” is a term used to describe the number and variety of organisms found within a geographic region.
 Ecosystems that have a wide variety of plants and animals tend to be healthier and more resilient than those with less biodiversity.
-Biodiverse ecosystems are able to adapt to more easily to natural changes in their conditions, but changing conditions as a result of human activity have the potential to disrupt biodiversity and damage these ecosystems.
+Biodiverse ecosystems are able to adapt more easily to natural changes, but changing conditions as a result of human activity have the potential to disrupt biodiversity and damage these ecosystems.